-The new formula has leonardite, PEA PROTEIN (allergy alert!), and 28 microbes:
+The new formula has leonardite (more about this in a moment), PEA PROTEIN (allergy alert!), and 28 microbes:

 Its other ingredients are cellulose (vegetarian capsule), l-leucine and bamboo (Bambusa vulgaris) extract.
 Note that on the new label, some of the microbes are spelled out and some are abbreviated.

-While some of the microbes in the old formula were concerning to me, the new formula is even more concerning with questionable microbes that I do not think we need to be taking as a supplement.
+While some of the microbes in the old formula were concerning to me, the new formula is even more concerning with questionable, obscure microbes that I do not think we need to be taking as a supplement.
 Many of them are opportunistic pathogens and are not generally recognized as safe.

 If your healthcare practitioner has recommended this product to you, ask questions about why they recommend this particular supplement.
 Any research that was performed with the old formula does NOT apply to the new one.
 I think there are safer and more efficacious supplements available.

 I research studies and share my clinical experience to write this free site to help you find solutions to your problems.
 As part of that, I recommend products and services that I genuinely believe will be of help to you.
 If you click on a link to a product/service, I may receive a small commission to support my efforts if you buy something.
 The item does not cost you more.

 Thanks for visiting this site!
 If you've enjoyed reading this page or have found the information to be useful to you, please "like", tweet about it, or share it so others can benefit, too.
 You can leave comments below via Facebook or Disqus.